AMG2001/GE_Eco_System/README.md

 ## 📅 13/07/2023 "Bluetooth Controller implemented" by Salah Ayman and AMG :
 as we need to implement connection between all eco-system components , we implemented bluetooth cotroller that responsible for sending all Signals depending on detection result .

+## 📅 14/07/2023 "Camera detection and Sending Signals implmeneted ✅ :
+- Eng / Amgad implemented "Camera Detection and Bluetooth signals sending to Arduino".
+- this task implmeneted by adding google_ml_kit package to project and handling detection results .

 ## Future work 'Adding transactions cloud backup".